20 Facebook Metrics to Track (According to Experts)

 But is ROAS the best metric?
 Some claim that the marketing efficiency ratio (MER), which measures sales revenue divided by total marketing spend, might be a better metric to assess your ads’ efficiency.
 Read our article to learn more about it.

 Stop drowning in data!
-Madgicx’s One-Click Report makes tracking Meta ads, Shopify, TikTok, Google ads, and GA4 effortless.
+Madgicx’s One-Click Report makes tracking Meta ads, Shopify, TikTok, Google ads, GA4, and Klaviyo effortless.
 With just one click, you can access live data, set goals, and generate detailed reports.

 Sneh is a freelance B2B content marketing manager who routinely writes about paid social, online advertising, and CRO for eCommerce.
 When she’s not online, she's spending time with her dogs or experiencing existential dread listening to Radiohead.